Xiangtan: Economy

 In 2006, Xiangtan's nominal GDP was ¥42.2 billion (US$6.2 billion), a year-on-year growth of 13.2% from the previous year.
 Its per capita GDP was ¥15,455 (US$2,265).

 Xiangtan is famous for its production of lotus seed and soy sauce.
 People in Xiangtan like to chew areca nut (槟榔 (bīngláng)), though the area itself doesn't grow them.
 Most raw areca nut fruits are from Hainan and processed locally.
 The history of consuming areca nut dates back to 400 years ago, when people chewed it for pandemic prevention.
 Nowadays, it is quite common to see people chewing areca nut in Hunan.
 In 2003, the sales revenue of areca nut industry in Xiangtan had reached ¥800 million.

 Government

-The current CPC Party Secretary of Xiangtan is Cao Jiongfang and the current Mayor is Zhang Yingchun.
+The current Chinese Communist Party Committee Secretary of Xiangtan is Cao Jiongfang and the current mayor is Zhang Yingchun.

 Transportation

 Xiangtan is well connected by roads, river and rail.
 There is a shuttle bus service connecting to Changsha Huanghua International Airport.